mkiio/auto-cat-photo/README.md

 The application operates using two cameras connected to a Raspberry Pi:

-1.  **AI Detection Camera (e.g., Raspberry Pi Camera Module 3 with IMX500 AI sensor or similar)**: This camera provides a continuous video feed that is processed by an onboard AI model (e.g., SSD MobileNetV2) to detect the presence of cats.
+1.  **Detection Camera: Raspberry Pi AI Camera**: This camera provides a continuous video feed that is processed by an onboard AI model (SSD MobileNetV2) to detect the presence of cats.
-2.  **High-Quality Capture Camera (e.g., Raspberry Pi HQ Camera)**: When the AI camera detects a cat with sufficient confidence, this second camera is triggered to capture a high-resolution photograph.
+2.  **High-Quality Capture Camera: Raspberry Pi HQ Camera**: When the AI camera detects a cat with sufficient confidence, this second camera is triggered to capture a high-resolution photograph.

 Key features include:
 * **Live Preview**: Optionally, display a live feed from the AI camera with detected cats highlighted.
 * **Configurable Detection**: Adjust detection confidence, minimum interval between captures, and other parameters.
-* **Modular Design**: Easily extendable and maintainable code structure.
 * **Robust Logging**: Detailed logs for monitoring and troubleshooting.
 * **External Configuration**: Settings are managed via a `settings.yaml` file, allowing for easy adjustments without code changes.

 ## Hardware Requirements

 * **Raspberry Pi**:
-    * Raspberry Pi 5 (4GB RAM or more recommended) or Raspberry Pi 4 Model B (4GB RAM or more recommended).
+    * Raspberry Pi 5 (4GB RAM or more recommended)
     * Adequate power supply for the Raspberry Pi and connected peripherals.
-    * MicroSD card (16GB or larger, Class 10 or better recommended).
 * **Cameras**:
-    * **AI Detection Camera**:
+    * **Detection Camera**:
-        * A camera compatible with on-device AI processing for detection.
-The original script was designed for a Sony IMX500 based AI camera (often camera `0` on the Pi).
+        *  Raspberry Pi AI Camera w/Sony IMX500 based AI camera
-        * *Example*: Raspberry Pi Camera Module with an AI co-processor or a standard camera module if AI processing is handled efficiently by the Pi 5's CPU (though a dedicated AI sensor is preferred for performance).
-    * **HQ Capture Camera**:
+    * **Capture Camera**:
-        * A camera capable of capturing high-resolution still images.
-(Often camera `1` on the Pi).
-        * *Example*: Raspberry Pi HQ Camera (Sony IMX477 sensor) or Raspberry Pi Camera Module 2/3.
+        * Raspberry Pi HQ Camera(Sony IMX477 sensor) or Raspberry Pi Camera Module 2/3.
-* **Accessories (Recommended)**:
-    * Camera cables (ensure correct type and length for your Pi and camera modules).
-    * Mounts or enclosures for the Raspberry Pi and cameras.
-    * Heatsinks and/or a fan for the Raspberry Pi, especially for extended operation.

 ## Software & Dependencies

-* **Operating System**: Raspberry Pi OS (64-bit recommended, based on Debian Bullseye or later).
-* **Python**: Python 3.9 or newer.
 * **Libraries**:
     * `picamera2`: For camera control on Raspberry Pi.
     * `PyYAML`: For loading an external configuration file.